-You are receiving this message because the user ID or password you have entered does not match the user ID or password we have on file for you.
-If you continue to get this message, please contact customer service for assistance.
+You are receiving this message because the answer you have entered does not match the answer we have on file for you.
+If you continue to get this message, please contact Customer Service for assistance.
 Please note that passwords are case sensitive.

-If your Online Banking session remains idle for 15 minutes, the system will automatically log you off to ensure your account security.
+If your Online Banking session remains idle for 10 minutes, the system will automatically log you off.
 At this point, you will need to sign on again to Online Banking to reopen your online session.

 Bill Pay is available to Hancock Bank customers who have a personal checking account AND are enrolled for Personal Online Banking.
-Bill Pay is free for eligible checking accounts, accounts enrolled in Online Banking PLUS or if your designated billing account is enrolled in Online Statements and has an active Visa® debit card.
+Bill Pay is free for eligible checking accounts.

 If you are not an Online Banking customer, you'll need to start by enrolling in Online Banking.

 Signing up for Bill Pay is fast and easy; all you need is a personal checking account with Hancock Bank and an active Online Banking profile.
 Simply sign on to Online Banking and select the "Bill Pay" tab.
-If you're not already enrolled as an Bill Pay customer, you will be presented with an Bill Pay Enrollment prompt where you will be asked for certain personal information (your name, address and telephone numbers) to confirm your identity.
+If you're not already enrolled as a Bill Pay customer, you will be presented with an Bill Pay Enrollment prompt where you will be asked for certain personal information (your name, address and telephone numbers) to confirm your identity.
 You'll then be asked to select the primary checking account that will be used to process Bill Pay transactions.
-The monthly Bill Pay fee, if applicable, will also be deducted from this account.
-Keep in mind that you can avoid paying any fee for Bill Pay by enrolling the account in Online Statements and ordering a Visa® debit card, upgrading to Online Banking PLUS or to an eligible checking account.
+The monthly Bill Pay fee, if applicable will also be deducted from this account.
+Bill Pay is free for eligible checking accounts.

-Bill Pay creates a profile of all your eligible personal checking accounts when you enroll and allows you to select from any of your eligible checking accounts when making a payment.
+Bill Pay creates a profile of the funding accounts you choose at enrollment.
+When you log on to pay bills it allows you to select from any of those checking accounts when making a payment.

 Depending on the merchant/payee, your scheduled payment will be made by check or electronically via ACH (automated clearing house).
 When scheduling payments, be sure to choose a "due by" date several days in advance of the actual due date reflected on your bill statement.
 The earliest "due by" date will be automatically displayed.

-Late or undelivered payments are uncommon with Bill Pay.
-However, if this does happen, please contact our Online Banking & Bill Pay customer service and a representative will immediately begin researching the situation.
+Late or undelivered payments are not common with Bill Pay.
+However, if this does happen, please contact our Online Banking & Bill Pay Customer Service and a representative will immediately begin researching the situation.
 Issues are often resolved quickly with late fees reversed in many cases.
 Hancock Bank will then work with our Bill Pay partner and the merchant to determine what happened and to address the situation.

-Please refer to the Terms and Conditions for the Bill Pay Service for more detail pertaining to payment disputes.
+Please refer to the Terms of Conditions for the Bill Pay Service for more detail pertaining to payment disputes.

 Bill Payments by check are drawn on your account just like a normal check.
 If there is an insufficient amount of available funds in your account to cover an Bill Payment check, we may either pay the check and charge your account for the check and an overdraft charge or decline to pay the check and charge your account a NSF fee.